Support for Learners

-- Two-fifths (39%) say that their college puts very little emphasis on helping them cope with non-academic responsibilities.
+- One in three (37%) say that their college puts very little emphasis on helping them cope with non-academic responsibilities.

-- Over one-quarter (27%) say that their college puts very little emphasis on providing the support they need to thrive socially.
+- One in four (25%) say that their college puts very little emphasis on providing the support they need to thrive socially.

-- Half (52%) say that their college puts quite a bit or very much emphasis on providing the financial support they need to afford their education, but nearly one-quarter (22%) say their college puts very little emphasis on this service.
+- Half (53%) say that their college puts quite a bit or very much emphasis on providing the financial support they need to afford their education, but one in five (21%) say their college puts very little emphasis on this service.

-- Over half (59%) of students use academic advising services sometimes or often, and one-third (34%) rarely or never use them.
+- Nearly two-thirds (62%) of students use academic advising services sometimes or often, and nearly one-third (31%) rarely or never use them.

-- Just over half (51%) of students say they rarely or never use career counseling services.
+- Half (50%) of students say they rarely or never use career counseling services.